turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

 The ParticleBuilder Object
 ==========================

-ParticleBuilder provides methods for constructing the necessary tetextures required for animating particle appearances in a particle system.
+ParticleBuilder provides methods for constructing the necessary textures required for animating particle appearances in a particle system.

 Methods
 =======